MTV Tres: Launch of MTV Tres

 MTV Tr3s logo used from 2006 to 2010.

-MTV Tres unofficially launched on September 4, 2006, when it became available on all subscription providers that recently carried MTV Español.
+MTV Tres was unofficially launched on September 4, 2006, when it became available on all subscription providers that recently carried MTV Español.
 On September 25, 2006, MTV Español and MásMúsica TeVe officially merged.
 The first program to air on the newly formed channel was the premiere of Mi TRL at 4:30 p.m.
 Eastern Time.

 In its beginnings, MTV Tres's programming schedule was significantly more repetitive than MTV Español was in its last days.
 The channel aired shows such as Hola, My Name is MTV Tres, the Top 20 Countdown, Los Hits, Mis #1s, Sucker Free Latino (only running two new shows per week), Latina Factor, Mi TRL, MTV Trespass, Los Premios MTV Latinoamérica 2006, Making the Video and Diary; the latter two and many other programs from MTV are merely subtitled into Spanish rather than carrying re-dubbed versions.
 These programs were repeated for most of the day, which greatly reduced the amount of freeform music videos played on the channel.
 As months passed, however, the programming became more varied and different, with changing music video blocks airing several times in the day.